geopmopt(1) – Bayesian optimization for GEOPM control parameters

 Metric Extraction

-The --metric-regex option uses Python regular expressions to extract performance metrics from application output.
-The regex must capture the numeric value in a parenthesized group.
+The optional --metric-regex option uses Python regular expressions to extract performance metrics from application output.
+When supplied, the regex must capture the numeric value in a parenthesized group.
+When omitted, no scraping is performed and the objective defaults to runtime (or energy with --efficiency).

 Valid regex examples: